A Big Impact on Little Kids: Understanding How Traumatic Experiences Affect Very Young Children

 Experiencing the same activities at about the same time each day helps her feel safe and secure and lets her know she can depend on you.

-2. Notice your grandchild’s emotional states and give him words to explain how he feels.
+2. Notice your child’s emotional states and give him words to explain how he feels.

-3. Offer your grandchild safe ways to express her feelings.
+3. Offer your child safe ways to express her feelings.

-4. Be patient and calm when your grandchild is clingy, whiny, or aggressive.
+4. Be patient and calm when your child is clingy, whiny, or aggressive.

 Offer extra hugs and cuddles for a child who needs to be close to you.
 For a toddler who is whiny, model the kind of voice you’d like him to use instead, I can’t understand you.
 Can you use your big-boy voice?
 And for a child who is aggressive, set clear age-appropriate limits No hitting.
 Hitting hurts.
 Then redirect him to another activity: Thomas is playing with the truck.
 Here is a car for you to play with.

-5. Answer your grandchild’s questions according to his level of understanding.
+5. Answer your child’s questions according to his level of understanding.

 Yes, your mommy and daddy are going to be gone for a while.
 Mommy and Daddy love you, but they are not able to take care of you right now.
 I am here for you, and I will take care of you.
 I love you very much.